paras1729kori/paras1729kori/README.md

 **Favorite quote:** *Pauca sed matura* **(Few but ripe)** -- Carl Gauss
 **Favorite movie line:** *I think a man does whatever he can until his destiny is revealed to him* -- Tom Cruise in The Last Samurai

-- 🌱 I’m currently learning gatsby, serverless.
+- 🌱 I’m currently learning next.js, serverless.
 - ⚡ Fun fact: I can play an ukulele